NikaOrl/next-range-selector/src/stories/with-different-marks-and-data.md

 ## The range-selector with different marks and data

-Marks could be boolean then all possible values shows as marks.
-It might looks not right(?) so you can set marks as object or as array of Value: strings|numbers;
+If [marks] are "true", all possible values (digits or letters) will be shown as captions.
+But they might overlap each other, so you can set [marks] as object or as array of Value: strings|numbers;
-Also you can set data - array of Value[] - array of strings|numbers - possible values.
-If marks=true all data will be used as marks.
+Also you can set data by Value[], array of strings or numbers.

 ### The template for this example looks like the code below